Oxaloacetate (Anhydrous Enol)

 Oxaloacetate is a Krebs cycle intermediate available as a supplement (typically the anhydrous enol form, marketed as benaGene™).
 Clinical interest comes from its proposed effects on cellular energy metabolism, longevity pathways (NAD+ ratio modulation, AMPK activation), and cognitive function.
 Animal studies show lifespan extension and metabolic benefits; human trials are smaller and more limited but show some cognitive and metabolic effects.
 Also being investigated for chronic fatigue syndrome and post-COVID fatigue, with emerging clinical data.
 The honest framing: an interesting longevity-oriented supplement with strong mechanistic rationale but limited rigorous human evidence; reasonable for early-adopters of longevity protocols but not yet a validated cognitive enhancer or fatigue treatment.
 Expect more clinical data over the next few years.

-Active Compound Anhydrous enol-oxaloacetate (AEO) — stabilized form of oxaloacetate (OAA), a 4-carbon dicarboxylic acid that is both a TCA cycle intermediate and gluconeogenesis intermediate
+Active Compound Anhydrous enol-oxaloacetate (AEO), a stabilized form of oxaloacetate (OAA); a 4-carbon dicarboxylic acid and TCA-cycle/gluconeogenesis intermediate.

 Benefits